Precise Tracking of Cosmic Muons using Time over Threshold property of NINO ASICs: Experimental Setup

-The coincidence signal of the scintillators has been given as an external trigger to the oscilloscope.
-The RPC signal has been divided into two parts.
-One has directly gone to one channel of the oscilloscope, while the other one has been connected as an input to NINO.
-The output of NINO is fed to another channel of the oscilloscope.
-This process has been illustrated in figure~\ref{expset} (b).
-In figure~\ref{107}, two typical RPC pulses and their corresponding NINO outputs have been shown.
-The waveforms obtained from the oscilloscope, have been post-processed for analysis.
-The RPC pulse generally arrives around the same position each time.
+In figure~\ref{107}, two typical RPC pulses at a given voltage and their corresponding NINO outputs as obtained with the oscilloscope, have been shown.
+The following criteria have been used for selecting the RPC pulses for comparison to the NINO output.
+The RPC pulse generally arrives around the same position on time scale.
 Therefore, the first 200 ns window of the pulse has been considered as background electronic noise.
 The average amplitude of the noise window has been considered as a threshold for a valid pulse.
-This threshold is much higher than the maximum threshold that can be set by NINO board (100 fc).
-If a pulse lasts at least 8 ns above the threshold it's taken as a valid pulse.
-If a signal has multiple rises and falls and with the existence of several valid pulses, the signal is considered to have multiple pulses.
+It is much higher than the maximum threshold that can be set by NINO board (100 fc).
+Those pulses which last at least 8 ns above the threshold are taken as a valid pulse.
+If a signal has multiple rises and falls along with the existence of several valid pulses, the signal is considered to have multiple pulses.
 This indicates the existence of streamers.